What is Evening Primrose Oil?

 With the extensive research and a wide variety of benefits linked to evening primrose oil, it is not surprising that more and more people are starting to use this natural remedy to ease different conditions.
 Evening primrose oil contains an essential fatty acid called gamma-linolenic acid (GLA).
 The body converts GLA into a substance that fights cell growth and inflammation and supports the immune system.

 Many people use evening primrose oil to address a number of conditions, including menstruation symptoms, nerve damage, high blood pressure and even skin and hair conditions.
-Although research suggests that evening primrose oil may benefit certain conditions, it is not an adequate replacement for medical treatment or a physician-prescribed treatment plan.
+Although research suggests that it may benefit certain conditions, it is not an adequate replacement for medical treatment or a physician-prescribed treatment plan.
 Before taking evening primrose plant oil, talk to a doctor first to weigh the risks and benefits.